 Figuring out how to update your Kindle, to get the latest version of the Kindle operating system, is supposed to be easy.
 Unfortunately, that's not always the case.
 We learned this with Amazon's latest update, version 5.13.7, which the company announced would be going out to the 8th Gen Kindle and above, 7th Gen Kindle Paperwhite and above and Kindle Oasis e-readers.

-So no matter which of the best Kindles you've bought, you may run into the same problem we did: our Kindle Oasis just never got the update.
+So no matter which of the best Kindles you've bought, you may run into the same problem we did: our Kindle Oasis just never got the update (it's running by default on the new Amazon Kindle Paperwhite 2021 and the Kindle Paperwhite Signature Edition).
 We don't know why, and we found it odd.
 Days later, we found the way to manually update it, to get the new-look home screen, which primarily does two key things to your home screen.
 It adds a (much needed) Library button on the bottom of the screen, and makes the search field larger.

 How to update your Kindle the easy way